LinShuhaiLAB/QuanFormer/README.md

 .mzML

 ### Operating System Compatibility
-PeakFormer has been tested successfully with:
+QuanFormer has been tested successfully with:
 - Windows 10
 - Windows 11
 - Ubuntu 20.04